Everest Base Camp Trek in 2023/2024

 Tengboche Monastery is a Buddhist monastery located in the Khumbu region of Nepal at an altitude of 3,867 meters.
 It is the largest gompa (Monastery) in the Khumbu region and is considered one of the most important monasteries in the area.
 It offers visitors the chance to witness traditional Tibetan Buddhist rituals and ceremonies and panoramic views of the Himalayas.
 The Monastery is also a great place to learn about the Sherpa culture and religion and interact with the local community.

-The Flight to Lukla: The scenic flight from Kathmandu to Lukla is also one of the major attractions of the trek, as it offers an opportunity to see the beautiful mountain views from the air, and it’s also considered one of the most dangerous airports in the world.
+Flight to Lukla: The scenic flight from Kathmandu to Lukla is also one of the major attractions of the trek, as it offers an opportunity to see the beautiful mountain views from the air, and it’s also considered one of the most dangerous airports in the world.

 Sagarmatha National Park